The drug culture in the UK has risen immensely over the years, and the use of drugs seems to increase even more so during festival season.

 With festival season rapidly approaching, it is vital for everybody to be aware of the risks of drug-taking.
 The effects can vary quite considerably, but all of them can lead to long-term physical and psychological problems.

 So, why is it that so many people take drugs at festivals?

 There are several reasons why young people might feel inclined to take drugs.
 Festival season tends to take place just after exams finish, so for many it is a chance to let loose, a way to escape normality for a few days.
 The temptation to experiment with certain substances is much more appealing away from normal life.
 Most people who take drugs at a festival wouldn’t dream of doing it away from that scenario, but sadly that is not always the case.

 Also, for many, it is their first time away without parents nearby.
 The feeling of independence and freedom leaves them open to new experiences.

-The few days at a festival merges into one, and it ends up being one big party.
+The few days at a festival merge into one, and it ends up being one big party.
 There is huge temptation for people to experiment and push themselves to certain extents in hope of the best experience and memories, without realising how dangerous this can be.
 Certain drugs like Ecstasy will only make this situation worse, as they make people feel more confident.

 The dangers of taking drugs.

 There are various factors at a festival which can contribute to dehydration.
 With the obvious ones being exposure to the sun and alcohol consumption, lack of sleep in that environment can also have a negative impact on the body.
 Certain drugs like Ecstasy and Cocaine further increase the risk of dehydration, as one of the side effects of them is raised body temperature.